njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

 PySubroutines.py

-If the computer has Anaconda and a recent version of Python, the Jupyter notebook already has the following dependencies
-installed: datetime, io, json, pandas, pathlib, os, pandas, requests.
+If the computer has Anaconda, JUpyter Notebook, and a recent version of Python, the Jupyter notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

-In addition to those modules, the Jupyter Notebook needs the following to execute: hvplot, numpy, matplotlib, numpy, panel, requests_html, scipy, yahoo_fin, yfinance.
+In addition to those modules, the Jupyter Notebook needs the following to execute: yfinance, yahoo_fin, hvplot, panel.

 Here are the requisite Terminal commands for installation of these peripheral modules:

+python3 -m pip install yfinance

+python3 -m pip install yahoo_fin

 python3 -m pip install hvplot

-python3 -m pip install matplotlib

-python3 -m pip install numpy

 python3 -m pip install panel

-python3 -m pip install requests_html

-python3 -m pip install scipy

-python3 -m pip install yahoo_fin
+For the conda environment, these are the requisite Terminal commands:

-python3 -m pip install yfinance
+conda install yfinance

+conda install yahoo_fin

+conda install hvplot

+conda install panel

+WARNING: When an inexplicable Yahoo Finance API warning concerning delisted tickers appeared during the calculation of the OES (All) Index, I resolved the issue by upgrading the python version to 3.11.5, uninstalling the following modules: phantomJS, selenium, and holoviews, and reinstalling yfinance, yahoo_fin, hvplot, and panel (in that order).

 If the folders, Resources, Logs, and Images are not present, the Jupyter Notebook will create them.
 If the CSV file, AllOilCompanies.csv, is not present in the Resources folder, the program will use APIs to generate the CSV file.